GDSC-IGDTUW-Autumn-of-Code-2022/webD-kviz-app/README.md

-You can take up any of the existing issues or create a new to to contribute any of your own projects!<br/> Contribution period ends: 22 December 2022
+You can take up any of the existing issues or create a new to to contribute any of your own projects!<br/> Contribution period ends: 26 January 2024

 ## How to get started?